Walking Tour

 Here at Sorting Gap Marina we see the preserved logging tug Hallett, a ship with a long and storied history in Fort Frances.

-On July 2, 1987, the retired logging tug Hallett found a new purpose—not on Rainy Lake, but beached at Point Park as a tourist attraction.
-The Hallett had been a workhorse for the Ontario & Minnesota Pulp and Paper Company until 1974, when trucks replaced the aging tugboats.
+The Hallett had been a workhorse for the Ontario & Minnesota Pulp and Paper Company for almost 40 years, pulling huge floating log booms to Fort Frances's sawmills.
+In 1974 the aging tugboats were finally replaced by trucks.
 As the Rainy River Chronicle noted, “The summer before last, the mighty Hallett towed 50,000 cords of pulp logs… and then… her era ended.”
 Dubbed the “queen of the Fort Frances logging fleet,” she once led a motley crew of smaller tugs, barges, and floating cookhouses that kept the mills fed.

 * * *